Exit opportunities don’t always come at the perfect moment

 On the positive side, you are responding to the burning requirement and need of a potential acquirer and this may very well drive a premium valuation.
 These circumstances are also a big test of how well run your business is.

 You need to be able to prove your business is well run to achieve a premium valuation

 Sadly, we’ve seen too many situations where a business is unable to articulate how fundamentally profitable they are and why; despite revenue growth, there isn’t commensurate EBITDA growth.
 The budget for the year is out of date and there is no updated forecast of performance for the year.
 Likewise, there is no 3-year plan so an inaccurate version is hastily put together, lacking rigour, accuracy and credibility.

-We’ve seen many exits compromised because the finance team took too long to come back with answers to simple questions and they had little knowledge of the business’ working capital movements.
+We’ve seen many exits compromised and a premium valuation eroded because the finance team took too long to come back with answers to simple questions and they had little knowledge of the business’ working capital movements.
 These deficiencies telegraph a message of a poorly run business.
 They generate a scent of something nasty under the covers.
 The lack of detail is perceived as obfuscation.

 These symptoms result in three possible outcomes: